Stop & Shop Supports YNFP!

-You’ve heard the saying, “It takes a Village.”
+You’ve heard the saying, “It takes a village.”
 That’s what they say about solving the big problems people face every day.
 We couldn’t agree more.
-In our case, “It takes a Neighborhood.”
+Especially amid Washington's cuts to social services, “It takes a neighborhood.”

 Nearly two out of five households in our neighborhood of Providence and across Rhode Island don’t always have enough to eat.
 Our Neighborhood Friends Network brings together people and organizations working with us to help our neighbors put food on the table.
 YNFP thanks all our Neighborhood Friends below and invites you to join us.